Frequently Asked Questions

 I’m under 16, do I need parental consent?

 If you are under 16 years of age and still living at home, a parent, legal guardian or adult friend must be informed that you are considering a termination.
 While the parent or guardian must be given the opportunity to participate in the counselling and consultation process between you and the doctor, the final choice is yours.
-In special circumstances you can apply to the Children’s Court for an order to proceed with a termination without parental involvement.

-If you do not have an adult Friend or Parent to talk to please still reach out - we can help.
+If you do not have an adult friend or parent to talk to please still reach out - we can help.

 Is the procedure confidential?